 Is Delta 10 Legal In All 50 United States?

 Not all states follow the same laws.
-Several states have already put strict rules on these synthetic substances.
+Several states have already put strict rules on these semi-synthetic substances.
 Each state has the authority to determine its cannabis laws.

 Over a dozen states have restricted THC products.